The Kharlie M Special

 Regular chocolate syrup can be substituted for the Special Dark.
 Just use twice as much syrup (2 tablespoons per mug, or 4 altogether) and half as much sugar (1 tablespoon per mug, or 2 altogether).
 In our experience, the taste is identical.

-No-calorie granulated sweetener can be used in place of the sugar; the taste will be much the same, but the carb count will drop from 44 grams per serving to 20.
+No-calorie granulated sweetener can be used in place of the sugar; the taste will be much the same, but the carb count will drop by about 24 grams per serving.

 At the Coffee Shop